 Reflexology

-Reflexology treats all health issues as it balances your mind and body.
-Specialist massage works major organs, glands and chakras in the body as your feet are a mirror of you.
+Reflexology is described as a treatment for all health issues that balances your mind and body.
+It is based on the idea that your feet mirror the rest of your body; treatment occurs through specialist massage that works major organs, glands and chakras.
 Find out more on the Association of Reflexologists website.
 Local practitioners include Sue Evans at Neal's Yard Remedies, 56 High St, Oxford.
+Also available at the WellBeing Clinic.

 Reiki

 Japanese for 'Universal Life Energy', 'reiki' aims to strengthen the body's internal energy flow ('ki', 'ch'i' or 'qi' - pronounced 'chee') in order to promote self-healing.
 Reiki practitioners gently lay hands on a (clothed) patient in a series of strategic locations.
 Find out more on the UK Reiki Association website.
-Local practitioners include Silvie Hylton-Potts at The Wellbeing Clinic (Headington), Helix House (off Iffley Road, east Oxford) and Sue Evans at Neal's Yard Remedies, 56 High St, Oxford.
+So far no scientific trials have found evidence to support the use of reiki in healing.
+On the other hand the potential dangers of using it are considered very low, unless reiki were to replace conventional medicine in the treatment of serious medical conditions.

 Shiatsu